zulip/zulip/corporate/terms.md

 ### Liability for our Services

-WHEN PERMITTED BY LAW, ZULIP, AND ZULIP'S SUPPLIERS AND DISTRIBUTORS, WILL NOT BE RESPONSIBLE FOR LOST PROFITS, REVENUES, OR DATA, FINANCIAL LOSSES OR INDIRECT, SPECIAL, CONSEQUENTIAL, EXEMPLARY, OR PUNITIVE DAMAGES.
+WHEN PERMITTED BY LAW, KANDRA LABS, AND KANDRA LABS'S SUPPLIERS AND DISTRIBUTORS, WILL NOT BE RESPONSIBLE FOR LOST PROFITS, REVENUES, OR DATA, FINANCIAL LOSSES OR INDIRECT, SPECIAL, CONSEQUENTIAL, EXEMPLARY, OR PUNITIVE DAMAGES.

-TO THE EXTENT PERMITTED BY LAW, THE TOTAL LIABILITY OF ZULIP, AND ITS SUPPLIERS AND DISTRIBUTORS, FOR ANY CLAIM UNDER THESE TERMS, INCLUDING FOR ANY IMPLIED WARRANTIES, IS LIMITED TO THE GREATER OF FIVE DOLLARS ($5) OR THE AMOUNT PAID BY YOU TO ZULIP FOR THE PAST THREE MONTHS OF THE SERVICES IN QUESTION.
+TO THE EXTENT PERMITTED BY LAW, THE TOTAL LIABILITY OF KANDRA LABS, AND ITS SUPPLIERS AND DISTRIBUTORS, FOR ANY CLAIM UNDER THESE TERMS, INCLUDING FOR ANY IMPLIED WARRANTIES, IS LIMITED TO THE GREATER OF FIVE DOLLARS ($5) OR THE AMOUNT PAID BY YOU TO KANDRA LABS FOR THE PAST THREE MONTHS OF THE SERVICES IN QUESTION.

-IN ALL CASES, ZULIP, AND ITS SUPPLIERS AND DISTRIBUTORS, WILL NOT BE LIABLE FOR ANY LOSS OR DAMAGE THAT IS NOT REASONABLY FORESEEABLE.
+IN ALL CASES, KANDRA LABS, AND ITS SUPPLIERS AND DISTRIBUTORS, WILL NOT BE LIABLE FOR ANY LOSS OR DAMAGE THAT IS NOT REASONABLY FORESEEABLE.

 ### Business uses of our Services

 If you are using our Services on behalf of a business, that business accepts these terms.
-It will hold harmless and indemnify Zulip and its affiliates, officers, agents, and employees from any claim, suit or action arising from or related to the use of the Services or violation of these terms, including any liability or expense arising from claims, losses, damages, suits, judgments,
+It will hold harmless and indemnify Kandra Labs and its affiliates, officers, agents, and employees from any claim, suit or action arising from or related to the use of the Services or violation of these terms, including any liability or expense arising from claims, losses, damages, suits, judgments,